 Creating off-street parking spaces can add value to your property, particularly in urban areas where space can be limited and parking spaces are highly desirable.
 Although you may need planning permission, you can create a driveway at the side or front of the house with low maintenance materials such as gravel or block paving.
 Adding a driveway may reduce room the size of the front garden, but it will add value of anything between 5-10% to your home.

 Making a few small changes to your garden can improve your house’s ability to sell.
 The garden has effectively become another room in the house, so having a garden increases your property’s value in itself.
 To truly maximise its selling potential, refurbish and tidy your garden by clearing away litter, weeding, mowing the lawn, cutting back shrubs and adding bright plants.
 Make a plan and play around with different materials, creating different zones such as eating and seating areas to optimise space.
 Privacy is a plus point, as is installing decking and outdoor lighting.

 13. Kerb Appeal

 Potential buyers will judge a house and make an impression based on what they immediately see from the street.
 Make a good first impression by presenting the front of the house smartly.
-Paint the doors and window frames.
-Update the windows if needs be, replace the doorknobs and letterbox, and add a few neat plants to get the front garden looking up to scratch.
+Paint the doors and window frames with the assistance of professionals.
+Update the windows if need be, replace the doorknobs and letterbox, and add a few neat plants to get the front garden looking up to scratch.